almaan/stereoscope/README.md

 3. [Using pre-estimated parameters](#bc-add) : Examining four additional breast cancer samples, applying already estimated single cell parameters to a ST data set.

-Note that whilst the ST data will be publically available upon publication, these files are currently password protected - with access given to reviewers.
+_Note :  whilst the ST data will be publicly available upon publication, these files are currently password protected - with access given to reviewers._

 ## Installing stereoscope
 To make things easy for you, we have included installation files for stereoscope, a lot of scripts and some data sets in